World-of-Workflows/WorkflowsUniversity/docs/01_about/README.md

 Our extensible database which can be accessed from the User Interface or within workflows provides the following features:

 - Extremely high performance
-- Customizable tables (Types), Columns and Relationships
+- Customizable tables (Tables), Columns and Relationships
 - Custom views to see filtered and sorted database entries.
 - Flexible import
 - Full Export